Land and Water Conservation Fund

 Authorization and funding

 On March 12, 2019, the President signed into law the John D. Dingell, Jr. Conservation, Management, and Recreation Act (formerly the Natural Resources Management Act).
 This bill reauthorizes the Land and Water Conservation Fund and also permanently authorizes the fund, which means the fund no longer needs to be reauthorized by Congress in order to receive funding.
-Congress must still appropriate funds for the program each year during the annual budget process in order for the LWCF to receive funds.
+Until the passage of the Great American Outdoors Act, Congress still needed to appropriate funds for the program during the annual budget process in order for the LWCF to receive funds.

 The fund doesn't receive any tax revenue, but is instead funded largely by offshore oil and gas revenue.
 ONRR disburses that revenue to the fund each year.